manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 MySample sample = new MySample();
 sample.ditto(); // prints "composition"  YIKES!
 ```
-This example illustrates why simple delegation technique are ineffective as a replacement for class inheritance.
+This example illustrates why simple delegation techniques are ineffective as a replacement for class inheritance.
 A more
 suitable strategy allows the delegating class and its components to cooperate so that the delegating class can override
 behavior _consistently_ across all its components.
 This behavior is aptly referred to as _true delegation_.